apache/www-site/content/security/committers.md

-If you believe the details of an issue are described incorrectly, see the [CVE FAQ](https://cve.mitre.org/about/faqs.html#b12) for how to contact Nitre, the CVE organization, with corrections.
+If you believe the details of an issue are described incorrectly, see the [CVE FAQ](https://cve.mitre.org/about/faqs.html#b12) for how to contact Mitre, the CVE organization, with corrections.